RhysEJF/radical-alignment/concepts/the-density-paradox.md

 Think of it like an evolutionary bottleneck.
 In isolated island ecosystems, you get weird, wonderful, specialized species, the Galápagos finches, the Madagascar lemurs.
 But connect all those islands into one giant landmass, and the specialized species get outcompeted by a few dominant generalists.

 Dense information networks work the same way.
-They select for what researchers call "memetic megafauna", ideas big and simple enough to spread through the entire network without getting lost or distorted.
+They select for ideas big and simple enough to spread through the entire network.

 These are the ideas that can go viral.
 And what makes an idea viral?

 Not accuracy.
 Not nuance.
 Not truth.

-Virality requires: emotional trigger, tribal signal, simplicity, speed.
+Virality requires emotional trigger, tribal signal, simplicity, speed.
+And probably most important of all, remixability.
+Can people add their signiture?

 This is where crony beliefs find their perfect habitat.
 Remember the Two Truths and One Lie formula?
 It's optimized for dense networks.
 Two truths provide credibility and emotional resonance.
 The one lie, the strategic payload, gets carried along for the ride because the package is streamlined for maximum velocity.